 Returning from LOA

 All students returning from an LOA are required to register full-time in the semester they intend to return.
 They must also validate their return to USC by reporting to OIS within 21 days of the start of the new semester.
-Students must meet with the OIS SEVIS Coordinator (F-1 students) or J-1 Exchange Visitor Program Coordinator and appointments can be made by calling OIS at (213) 740-2666.

-Students must bring the following documents to the appointment:

-In the newer copy:

-Returning from LOA

-All students returning from an LOA are required to register full-time in the semester they intend to return.
-They must also validate their return to USC by reporting to OIS within 21 days of the start of the new semester.
 Students must meet with an advisor at OIS.
 Please call OIS to schedule an appointment.

 Students must bring the following documents to the appointment: